eureyuri/jsa-brandeis/README.md

 6. After running your code and checking that it works locally, deploy to [git](https://git-scm.com/docs)
 7. If there are no conflicts, you can just merge to master by yourself
 8. Deploy to heroku with `git push heroku master`
+9. Pull from master before you start working everytime!!

 ## TODO
 * Login system